rainbow494/arch-1/doc/en-us/livejournal-architecture.markdown

     *   Low level issues like which OS event notification mechanism to use, file system and disk interactions, threading and even models, and connection types, matter at scale.

-    *   Large sites eventually turn to a distributed queuing and scheduling mechanism to distribute large work loads across a grid.</div>
+    *   Large sites eventually turn to a distributed queuing and scheduling mechanism to distribute large work loads across a grid.